Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Adapting Start Offset to Optimize Data Freshness in Task Chains

+\begin{remark} As $\text{GCD}$ is used to guarantee sampling at a rate that is a common divisor of all periods, the choice of periods and data freshness constraint that are not in phase for multiple actuation sharing the same dependency might thrash system performance. \end{remark}

-\begin{remark} This backward propagation of constraints ensures that the Actuator (the end of a data path) drives the timing definition.
-The Actuator's period $T_{head}$ is determined by the physical plant dynamics, and this rhythm propagates upstream to the sensors. \end{remark}
+\begin{remark} This backward propagation of periodicity ensures that the Actuator (the end of a data path) drives the timing definition.
+The Actuator's period $T_{head}$ is determined by the physical plant dynamics, and his rhythm propagates upstream to the sensors in accordance with their data freshness constraint. \end{remark}